GoogleCloudPlatform/apigee-samples/cloud-logging/README.md

 gcloud logging read "logName=projects/$PROJECT/logs/apigee"
 ```

 Cloud Logging is quite powerful.
-Few free to navigate to its UI in the GCP Console (_Logging_ Product Page in the console) and explore additional features such as filters, custom searchs, custom alerts and much more.
+Few free to navigate to its UI in the GCP Console (_Logging_ Product Page in the console) and explore additional features such as filters, custom searchs, custom alerts and much more

 ## Cleanup